 - Metroid Prime Trilogy:

 - Metroid Prime 3: Corruption uses this for box art and other artwork, but it's downplayed in the game itself.
 While blue is prominent because of Phazon becoming more abundant, orange is largely limited to Samus and her gunship.
-Shades of orange and some of yellow are present in the areas of Bryyo and Elysia, but nowhere else.
+Shades of orange and some of yellow and/or cream are present in the areas and ambiance of Bryyo and Elysia, but nowhere else.

 - The Legend of Zelda: Skyward Sword exaggerates it for the Silent Realm in order to emphasize how alien the alternate dimension is.
 Everything turns red whenever Link is spotted.

 - Mortal Kombat 9 has this on the cover and, to a lesser extent, on the main menu background; both achieve this by putting Scorpion and Sub-Zero opposite each other.

 - The title screen◊ of Aleste 2 features redhead Ellinor Waizen and the title in red-orange lettering against a deep-blue background.

 - Singularity: only in the time-warped alternate-2011, though.
 In 1955, another color palette is used.
 This is to help show off the unnatural state of the world in 2011.

 - Shadow the Hedgehog - although not orange-colored - features an orange aura in his spin-related attacks to contrast Sonic's bright blue color.

 - The original Castlevania for the NES had most, if not all, of its foreground scenery orange, complete with many blue backdrops throughout the game.
 Even Simon's sprites were a yellow-orange to help him pop out.
 Averted in Vampire Killer for the MSX2, which used a color palette of more subdued browns and shades of gray.